PoisotLab/EcologicalNetworks.jl/docs/src/index.md

 ## Why should I use this package?

 It offers a single interface to analyse almost all type of networks for ecology.
-It's somewhat fast.
+It's somewhat fast (very specialized packages are likely to be faster).
 It's built around the very best practices in network analysis.
 We think the type system is very cool.
 It's very well tested and adequately documented.
 We used it for research and teaching for months before releasing it.
 It's actively maintained and we will keep adding functionalities.

 You don't have to use it if you don't want to.

 ### But it doesn't even make figures!

-This will be coming soon.
+This is coming soon.

 ### And it doesn't even generate random networks!

-This will be coming sooner.
+This is coming sooner.

 ### And worse, you forgot my favorite method!